Business Property Statement

 c) If you have not filed a Form 571-L in past years because you were on Direct Billing (assessed based on existing information in our files), you will receive a notice to file Form 571-L this year because State Law requires a periodic update of Direct Bill accounts.
 Please file a Form 571-L to reaffirm your business’ assessed value has stayed the same, or to reflect changes that have taken place resulting in increases or decreases in value of your business property.

-The last day to file the Form 571-L Business Property Statement without a penalty is May 7th – postmarked (If this day falls on a Saturday or Sunday, property statement that is postmarked on the next business day will be considered timely filed).
-Please note the filing deadline is extended to June 1, 2020 due to COVID-19.
+The last day to file the Form for Business Property Statement without a penalty is May 7th – postmarked (If this day falls on a Saturday or Sunday, property statement that is postmarked on the next business day will be considered timely filed).
 Pursuant to California Revenue and Taxation Code Sections 441 (b) & 463, if a business fails to file the Form 571-L Business Property Statement or it is filed late, a 10% penalty will be added to the assessment.